-Libraries are projecting an underspend of £47k.
-There are staffing underspends of £87k as a result of vacancies.
+Libraries are projecting an underspend of £48k after a transfer of £30k into reserves.
+There are staffing underspends of £89k as a result of vacancies.
 It had been anticipated that £18k of the underspend would be used to offset the cost of implementing Openplus at Cowbridge and Llantwit Libraries and the provision of card payment machines in Libraries and software purchases of £12k.
-However, due to the COVID 19 pandemic Openplus will not be installed this financial year and it is therefore proposed that £30k is transferred into the Libraries reserves to fund this project during 2021/22. £10k will also be spent on the transformation of Penarth Library.
+However, due to the COVID 19 pandemic Openplus will not be installed this financial year and it is therefore proposed that £30k is transferred into the Libraries reserves to fund this project during 2021/22. £11k will also be spent on the transformation of Penarth Library.

-Adult Community Learning -The service is currently projecting that it will outturn with an underspend of £75k after transferring £37k to reserves.
-Vale Courses are projecting a £44k deficit.
-WG have provided funding for loss of income for quarter 1 and 2.
-The Get Back On Track programme is currently projecting a favourable variance of £76k due to staffing underspends and additional Cardiff and Vale College (CAVC) funding for skills@work.
+Adult Community Learning -The service is currently projecting that it will outturn with an underspend of £102k after transferring £46k to reserves.
+Vale Courses are projecting a £31k deficit.
+WG have provided funding for loss of income for quarters 1,2 and 3.
+The Get Back On Track programme is currently projecting a favourable variance of £90k due to staffing underspends and additional Cardiff and Vale College (CAVC) funding for skills@work.
 The CAVC Franchise is projecting a £13k underspend from the staffing budget.
 The CAVC Skills Development programme will also underspend by £30k.
-Welsh for Adults is due to underspend by £37k and it is proposed that this is transferred into reserves at year end.
+Welsh for Adults is due to underspend by £46k and it is proposed that this is transferred into reserves at year end.
 The reserve will be used to cover increasing costs and any potential future redundancy costs in light of the static/reduced grant over the 3 year contract and any possible grant claw back due to reduced enrolment numbers.

-Schools Non Delegated expenditure - This budget is projected to underspend by £20k.
+Schools Non-Delegated expenditure - This budget is projected to have an adverse variance of £34k after a net transfer to reserves of £41k.
+Expenditure for the Barry Co-Ed Transition for safeguarding and salary protection is expected to be in the region of £101k this year.
+These costs are usually fully funded from the School Rationalisation Reserve, however, only £25k will be transferred from reserves this year leaving an overspend of £76k which will be funded by savings across the Directorate.
 Regular annual pension payments are made to Cardiff County Council and the Teachers Pension Agency in respect of teachers and support staff who were allowed to retire early during local government reorganisation in 1996.
-Some of these costs are reducing year on year and savings of £20k are currently projected for this year.
-There is currently an underspend of £65k against the Early Retirement/Voluntary Redundancy (ER/VR) budget.
+Some of these costs are reducing year on year and savings of £7k are currently projected for this year.
+There is currently an underspend of £66k against the Early Retirement/Voluntary Redundancy (ER/VR) budget.
 The intention is that this will be transferred to the Schools Invest to Save reserve at year end.
 It is a statutory requirement that redundancy costs are funded centrally.
-There is also a planned transfer of £125k from the School Rationalisation Reserve to fund transitional costs in relation to the 21st Century Schools programme.
+Further savings are now projected against the Welsh Immersion Unit of £10k, subscriptions & licenses of £10k and central expenditure related to schools of £15k.